 Furniture, Lighting & Art

-Along with a comfortable bed, there are some other items you’ll have to include to create a functional and cozy guest room.
+Along with a comfortable bed, there are some other items you’ll have to include to create a functional and cosy guest room.

 Nobody likes having to jump out of bed to turn off the light, so don’t forget to include bedside lamps that your guests can easily switch off.